Austin-Crabtree/Nasa-Background/README.md

 # Nasa Background
 A CLI tool to query the Nasa Open APOD (Astronomy Picture of the Day) to get, the current, picture of the day.

+Requirements:
+- Linux:
+  - Gnome desktop environment
+- Windows:
+  - Have powershell installed to be able to set registry values
+- API:
+  - You in the example config file is the demo api key that you can use, but it suggested to go get your own api key from [Nasa](https://api.nasa.gov/)

+Install:
+Download or clone the repo and then build main.go using go.
+Then setup the config.json file to have your api key (optional) and then the path on your desktop to where you would like to save the pictures to.

 Plans to:
 - Handle video files when found
 - Add command line arugements